 Zotero [zoh-TAIR-oh] is a free tool that collects, manages, and formats citations and bibliographies.
-You can attach PDFs, notes, and images to your references, arrange your sources into collections for different projects, and tag them for easy searching or to jump-start chunks of your writing.
-Insert citations to Word or Google Docs as you write and create a formatted bibliography or works cited page with one click.
+You can attach PDFs, notes, and images to your references; arrange your sources into collections for different projects or classes; and tag them for easy searching or to jump-start chunks of your writing.
+Insert citations to Word or Google Docs as you write, and create a formatted bibliography or works cited page with one click!

 Check out our Zotero "step by step" guide to try it out yourself, sign up for a library workshop to get started, or make an appointment with a research librarian for troubleshooting and pro tips—it's especially useful to get started with it early in a big project.
 Questions?
-Ask a librarian, at the reference desk!
+Ask a librarian, at the reference desk or virtually!

-Attend a one hour tutorial to get you started with Zotero.
+Attend a 45 minute tutorial to get you started with Zotero.
 All workshops will be held in the Barker Room in Frost Library (Level A).
 Zotero is a free application that helps you collect, manage, and cite your sources.
 It's available in all computer labs on campus and you can download it on your personal computer for free.
 Registration links will be posted here when group workshops are being offered.

 You're always welcome to make an individual appointment with a Research & Instruction librarian or stop by the reference desk in Frost to learn more about Zotero and how to use it for your research.